-Since I launched my blog and really started getting into social media with it, I discovered that there is one aspect of fitness and weight loss on social media that breaks my heart.
+Several years ago when I launched my blog and really started getting into social media with it, I discovered that there was one aspect of fitness and weight loss on social media that broke my heart.

-Take care of yourself with good nutrition, daily moderate exercise, and love, instead of hate.
-That really is the key to success at weight loss and achieving good emotional and physical health.
+Take care of yourself with good nutrition, daily moderate exercise, and love instead of hate.
+That really is key to success at weight loss and better health.

 ALSO READ: It’s not selfish to take care of yourself----------------------------------------

 Subscribe to my newsletter to receive new posts by email!
 Go